 Maybe.
 Maybe not.
 But what is theater without an audience? ¯\_(ツ)_/¯

-Seriously, we don't claim to be authorities in this.
+Seriously, we don't claim to be authorities on this.
 There is no shortage of other people who have opinions on the matter.
 Apparency simply provides visibility into the mechanisms that exist.
 You can decide for yourself how much trust to put in them.

 Is Apparency “sandboxed”?
 What entitlements does it have?

 To quickly open Apparency using Apparency, use Cmd-Option-O. You can see that App Sandbox is enabled.

 |This allows Apparency to see the app that you tell it to open — even if it's in a place that is not otherwise accessible to sandboxed apps, such as inside your home folder.

 Once you've opened Apparency for the first time, macOS ought to enable its Quick Look Preview extension, so that previewing an app from the Finder will show the enhanced version.